brigetteawe/methods/pages/discover.md

 ---
-title: Discover
+title: Discovery
 layout: category
-category: discover
+category: discovery
 description: Build a greater understanding of your problem and the people it impacts.
-permalink: /discover/
+permalink: /discovery/
 ---